Dangi000/learning_backend/Readme.md

-I am learning backend with javaScript from a video series from #chai or code backend series .
-By Hitesh Choudhary .
+I am learning backend with JavaScript from the "#Chai or Code Backend Series" by Hitesh Choudhary.